henry-luo/mark-template/README.md

 ### 2. Top-level elements

-Like React JSX and XSLT, each Mark template is actually a collection of transformation functions.
+Like React JSX and XSLT, each Mark Template script is actually a collection of transformation templates and functions.
 The top-level elements that can directly appear under the `{template}` root are:

 - `{import at:'url'}`
   - Import functions from template at the specified URL.